PandaCodes/PandaCodes/README.md

-IT Engineer with an interest in neuroscience and biochemistry.
+IT Engineer with research objectives in neuroscience and biochemistry.

-(README under developement...)
 <!--
 **PandaCodes/PandaCodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.